NobleChicken97/SmartNavPvt/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve the Smart Navigator app
+about: Report a bug in Smart Navigator
 title: '[BUG] '
-labels: ['bug', 'needs-triage']
+labels: ['bug']
 assignees: ''
 ---

-## Bug Description
+## What's Wrong?
-A clear and concise description of what the bug is.
+Describe the bug clearly.

-## Steps to Reproduce
+## How to Reproduce
-Steps to reproduce the behavior:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
-4. See error
+3. See error

 ## Expected Behavior
-A clear and concise description of what you expected to happen.
+What should happen instead?

+## Environment
+- Browser: [e.g. Chrome, Firefox]
+- Device: [e.g. Desktop, Mobile]

 ## Actual Behavior
 A clear and concise description of what actually happened.